SopiMlab/CCREAIM/README.md

 `nohup python main.py hydra/launcher=slurm runs=train/bank-classifier_system data.data_tar=/tmp/some_training_data.tar resources.timeout_min=120 hyper.transformer.dropout=0.5 hyper.learning_rate=1e-4,1e-5 hyper.epochs=80 logging.checkpoint=30 &`

 This command runs `main.py`with configs inherited from `cfg/base.yaml`, but overridden first with values from `cfg/hydra/launcher/slurm.yaml` and `cfg/runs/train/bank-classifier_system.yaml`, then again overridden with the values defined in the command.
-As a result, *two trainings are started* one with learning rate 1e-4 and one with learning rate 1e-5, otherwise identical.
+As a result, *two trainings are started*: one with learning rate 1e-4 and one with learning rate 1e-5, otherwise identical.
 The logs and checkpoints for model weights will be output in locations defined as hydra configs in `base.yaml`.

 ### Inference